 Fire safety regulations for landlords

-- Provide a smoke alarm on each floor of the property.
+- Provide and test a smoke alarm on each floor of the property.

-- Provide a carbon monoxide alarm in any room containing an appliance that burns solid fuel such as a coal fire or wood burning stove.
+- Provide and test a carbon monoxide alarm in any room containing an appliance that burns solid fuel such as a coal fire or wood burning stove.

 - Check that escape routes are always accessible.